-◆ Photo: Bangladesh - VEI project manager Boudewijn gives
+◆ Photo: Bangladesh - VEI project manager Boudewijn gives an explanation to mechanics in the training center.

 FROM AND FOR WATER OPERATORS

 QUALITY IN PEER SOLIDARITY

 As well as serious implications for people's health, the COVID-19 pandemic has significantly impacted VEI in 2020.
 With the repetitive message of the importance of handwashing and hygiene, the health crisis underlined the relevancy of our work towards universal sustainable water services.
 We experienced this higher relevancy in our daily work, as we received many requests from both partner utilities and external donors for additional assistance.
 Yet, the COVID-19 pandemic complicated the practical execution of our work.